 Dante Donelson - Activities Director & Counselor

 Dante is returning to the world of camping!
 He grew up a camper, then worked at several different sleep away summer camps in Wisconsin in several roles, including training staff and as an instructor (of things like survival skills).
 He's currently a 5th grade science teacher at a Chicago Public School.
-He loves the outdoors and has a passion for working with children and believes they should have the opportunity to enjoy nature and learn at the same time.
-Dante's interests include Formula One and cooking.
+He loves the outdoors and has a passion for working with children and believes they get chances to explore nature.

 Jess Charlotte - Wellness Director & Counselor

 Jess is a nature lover who is also a licensed mental health counselor.
 She has provided therapeutic services to a diverse population of children, adolescents and adults over the last seven years.
-Her work involves art therapy, sandtray, play therapy and cognitive/behavioral approaches to address present stressors while developing coping skills and fostering positive self-esteem.
-Jess has a desire to help individuals find overall well-belling, greater self-awareness and inner peace through education, therapy and exposure to nature.
-Jess is 100% behind the philosophy of Nature’s Farm Camp and looks forward to meeting the goats who sent the postcard!
-Note: she was also part of a great sleep away summer camp in New York.
+Her work involves art therapy, play therapy and cognitive/behavioral approaches to address present stressors while developing coping skills and fostering positive self-esteem.

 Jake Van Wolvelear

-is a student at Illinois State University studying Renewable Energy (he's currently studying in Denmark).
+is a student at Illinois State University studying Renewable Energy (he's studied in Denmark last year).
 He brings with him a love for nature, especially when it comes to things like hiking and camping.
-Jake enjoys spending time woodworking, reading, relaxing outdoors, cooking, and enjoying silly moments with my friends.
-I would label myself as a carefully carefree person who plans for success, but lets life take me where it takes me.
+Jake enjoys spending time woodworking, reading, relaxing outdoors, cooking, and enjoying silly moments with his friends.

 Sarita Dougherty & Champoy Lim